Camb-ai/MARS5-TTS/README.md

 **Figure**: the high-level architecture flow of Mars 5.
 Given text and a reference audio, coarse (L0) encodec speech features are obtained through an autoregressive transformer model.
 Then, the text, reference, and coarse features are refined in a multinomial DDPM model to produce the remaining encodec codebook values.
 The output of the DDPM is then vocoded to produce the final audio.

-Because the model is trained on raw audio together with byte-pair-encoded text, it can be steered with things like punctuation and captialization.
+Because the model is trained on raw audio together with byte-pair-encoded text, it can be steered with things like punctuation and capitalization.
 E.g. to add a pause, add a comma to that part in the transcript.
 Or, to emphasize a word, put it in captial letters in the transcript.
 This enables a fairly natural way for guiding the prosody of the generated output.